 Most object-oriented languages supporting the object-oriented perspective have constructs such as class, subclass, virtual procedure, and qualified reference variable.
 These constructs all originated with Simula.
 Eiffel and C++ include these constructs although a different terminology is used.
-In addition to virtual procedures BETA also has non-virtual procedures.
+The constructs mentioned are also the basic elements of Smalltalk.
+Virtual procedure corresponds to method, and qualified reference to instance variable.
+For the latter a major difference is that instance variables have no qualification (type).
+In addition to virtual procedures, Simula, C++, and BETA have non-virtual procedures.

-In this introduction, the BETA version of the above constructs will be described and compared to other object-oriented languages.
-The example used in the following is a company with different kinds of employees, including salesmen and workers. employee is an abstract superpattern describing the common properties of all enoyees.
+In this section, the BETA version of the above constructs will be described and compared with other languages using the Simula terminology.
+The example used in the following is a company with different kinds of employees, including salesmen and workers.
+Employee is an abstract superpattern describing the common properties of all employees.

-Pattern Employee
+Employee:

+(# name: @ Text; birthday: @ Date; dept: ^ Department; totalHours: @ Integer; RegisterWork: (# noOfHours: @ Integer enter noOfHours do noOfHours + totalhours totalHours #); ComputeSalary:< (# salary: @ integer

 '''

-employee:

-(# name: @text;

-birthday: @date;

-dept: ^Department;

-totalHours: @integer;

-registerWork:

-(# noOfHours: @integer

-enter noOfHours

-do noOfHours + totalhours -> totalHours

-#);

-computeSalary: <

-(# salary: @integer

 do inner

 exit salary

 #);

-#);

 '''

-The elements of theemployee pattern have the following meaning:
+The elements of the Employee pattern have the following meaning:

-- The attributes name, birthday, dept and totalHours are reference attributes denoting instances of the patterns text, date, department and integer respectively. - Name, birthday, and totalHours refer to part-objects.
+- The attributes name, birthday, dept and totalHours are reference attributes denoting instances of the patterns Text, Date, Department and Integer respectively. - Name, birthday, and totalHours refer to part-objects.
 A part-object is a fixed part of its enclosed object and is generated together with the enclosing object.
-Part-objects are also found in Eiffel and C++. - Dept is a dynamic reference that either has the value NONE or refers to a separate instance of the patterndepartment. - The attributes registerWork, and computeSalary are pattern attributes describing actions to be executed.
+Part-objects are found in Eiffel and C++, but not in Simula and Smalltalk. - Dept is a dynamic reference that either has the value NONE or refers to a separate instance of the pattern Department.
+A dynamic reference is similar to a qualified reference in Simula. - The attributes RegisterWork, and ComputeSalary are pattern attributes describing actions to be executed.
 They correspond to procedures in most other languages.
-The enter-part describes the input parameters of a pattern and the exitpart describes its output parameters. registerWork has one input parameter noOfHours and computeSalary has one output parameter salary. - registerWork is a non-virtual pattern attribute.
-This means that its complete description is given as part of the description of employee.
-It is similar to non-virtual functions in C++. - computeSalary is a virtual pattern attribute (specified by using the "symbol).
+The enter-part describes the input-parameters of a pattern and the exit-part describes its output parameters.
+RegisterWork has one input parameter noOfHours and ComputeSalary has one output parameter, salary. - RegisterWork is a non-virtual pattern attribute.
+This means that its complete description is given as part of the description of Employee.
+It is similar to non-virtual procedure attributes in Simula. - ComputeSalary is a virtual pattern attribute.
 Only part of its description is given since the computation of the salary is different for salesmen and workers.
-The description of a virtual pattern may be extended in subpatterns of employee.
-A virtual pattern attribute is similar to a virtual function in C++.

-• employee, registerWork and computeSalary are all examples of patterns.
-Class and procedure mployee is an example of a pattern used as a class and is therefore called a class pattern. registerWork and computeSalary are examples of patterns used as procedures and are therefore called procedure patterns.
+The description of a virtual pattern may be extended in subpatterns of Employee.
+A virtual pattern attribute is similar to a virtual procedure in Simula. - Employee, RegisterWork and ComputeSalary are all examples of patterns.
+Employee is an example of a pattern used as a class and is therefore called a class pattern.
+RegisterWork and ComputeSalary are examples of patterns used as procedures and are therefore called procedure patterns.
 Technically there is no difference between class patterns and procedure patterns.

-The following patterns are subpatterns of employee corresponding to salesmen and workers.
+The following patterns are subpatterns of Employee corresponding to salesmen and workers.